hgoldstein95/hgoldstein95.github.io/_drafts/ocaml-aoc.md

 categories: languages
 ---

-**TODO**
+I always try to use [Advent of Code](https://adventofcode.com/) as an excuse to learn or re-learn a programming language.
+Using a language for 25 days (even if it's just for toy problems about elves, elephants, and monkeys) is a shockingly good way to get comfortable with the language's idioms.

+This year I decided to work in OCaml.
+I've been spending a lot of time lately interviewing [Jane Street](https://www.janestreet.com/) developers for my research (check out my [paper](papers/hatra22.pdf) from HATRA'22 if you want to know more), and I thought it would be good to refresh my memory of how it feels to write OCaml.
+Technically I did already know OCaml---I taught it to myself in college---but it's been over 5 years and I had never worked with Jane Street's [Core](https://opensource.janestreet.com/core/) standard library replacement, so there was plenty to learn.

+My experience with AoC this year led me to two blog post ideas.
+This post is the first: I'll discuss my impressions of OCaml and Core and give my honest thoughts on their benefits and drawbacks.
+Then, in the next few weeks, I'll write another post on my use of Z3 to solve some of the AoC problems.
+But for now, what did I think of OCaml and Core?

-OCaml is a powerful language, and, combined with Jane Street's Core as a standard library, it gives you the tools to solve problems with the elegance of the best functional languages, without sacrificing practicality.
+My high level take is this: OCaml is a powerful language, and, combined with Core as a standard library, it gives you the tools to solve problems with the elegance of the best functional languages, without sacrificing practicality.
 I'll talk about my positive experience using OCaml's imperative features and the module system, as well as my praise of Jane Street's tools like the Core library, `ppx_jane`, and expect tests.

 But, in my opinion, OCaml's flexibility is also a problem for usability.
 The fluid movement between imperative and functional code means it is hard for library authors to signal when their APIs are